ShadowKatStudios/OC-Minitel/OpenOS/README.md

 #### Variables

-*net.mtu = 4096* - The maximum length of the data portion of a packet for *net.send*
+*minitel.mtu = 4096* - The maximum length of the data portion of a packet for *minitel.send*

-*net.streamdelay = 60* - The time, in seconds, *net.open* will wait for a response while trying to establish a connection.
+*minitel.streamdelay = 60* - The time, in seconds, *minitel.open* will wait for a response while trying to establish a connection.

-*net.minport = 32768* - The lowest port *net.listen* will allocate to a new connection.
+*minitel.minport = 32768* - The lowest port *minitel.listen* will allocate to a new connection.

-*net.maxport = 65535* - The highest port *net.listen* will allocate to a new connection.
+*minitel.maxport = 65535* - The highest port *minitel.listen* will allocate to a new connection.